-Although Japanese beetles have a wide range of favorite foods, some plants are more appealing to them than others.
-Here's a list of the best and worst plants to keep when dealing with Japanese beetles.
+Although Japanese beetles are known to feed on more than 300 types of plants, some are more appealing to them than others!
+Here’s a list of the best and worst plants to grow when dealing with Japanese beetles.

-Japanese beetle larvae seem to be especially fond of grass and other garden plant roots.
-The adults like fruit, shade trees, roses, shrubs, asparagus, corn, soybeans, and a number of other vegetables.
-The beetles will munch on geraniums, but geraniums contain a substance that temporarily paralyzes Japanese beetles, making them susceptible to predators.
+The adults like to feed on a number of different fruit and shade trees, roses, shrubs, asparagus, corn, soybeans, and a variety of other vegetables and ornamentals.
+The beetles will also readily munch on geraniums, but geraniums contain a substance that temporarily paralyzes Japanese beetles, making them susceptible to predators.
 Geraniums are therefore often used as trap plants.

 The U.S. Department of Agriculture (USDA) has identified the following best and worst landscape plants to have in your yard when hungry Japanese beetles come calling.
 Use these suggestions as guidelines if you’re adding new plants.

-Most favored by adult Japanese beetles and more susceptible to destruction.
+These plants are favored by adult Japanese beetles and are more susceptible to destruction.
+Avoid planting them in areas that get regular infestations.

 - American linden